Load-Bearing SWAT Conditioning: Train for Kit Weight

 The most specific conditioning preparation for load-bearing SWAT operations is conditioning in kit.
 This is not always practical or possible, but strategic integration of kit-wearing conditioning sessions into the training week produces adaptations that gym-based training alone cannot replicate.

 A practical structure: one to two conditioning sessions per week in partial or full kit.
-These sessions can include: kit marches at tactical paces over variable terrain, tactical movement drills in kit that replicate entry and movement patterns, aerobic intervals wearing kit that develop cardiovascular efficiency under operational loads.
+These sessions can include kit marches at tactical paces over variable terrain, tactical movement drills in kit that replicate entry and movement patterns, and aerobic intervals wearing kit that develop cardiovascular efficiency under operational loads.
 The remaining conditioning sessions can be performed without kit.

 The psychological dimension of kit conditioning is also important.
 Operators who regularly train in kit develop familiarity and competency with the specific movement constraints of kit that translate directly to operational confidence.
 The operator who has never trained in full kit will find the first operational exposure to full kit physically and psychologically foreign.
 The operator who trains in kit regularly has already adapted.